-Applicants request that any order issued granting the relief requested in the application also apply to any closed-end investment company currently advised or to be advised in the future by Eaton Vance (including any successor in interest) or by any entity controlling, controlled by, or under common control (within the meaning of section 2(a)(9) of the Act) with Eaton Vance (collectively, with Eaton Vance, the "Investment Advisers") that decides in the future to rely on the requested relief.
-Any Fund that relies on the requested order will comply with the terms and conditions of the application (such investment companies together with the Current Funds, the "Funds").
-A successor in interest is limited to an entity that results from a reorganization into
+&lt;sup>1 AGD, AOD and AWP are the only closed-end investment companies that currently intend to rely on the order.
+Applicants request that the order also apply to each registered closed-end investment company that in the future: (a) is advised by the Investment Adviser (including any successor in interest) or by any entity controlling, controlled by, or under common control (within the meaning of section 2(a)(9) of the Act) with the Investment Adviser; and (b) complies with the terms and conditions of the application (collectively with AGD, AOD and AWP, "Funds").
+A successor in interest is limited to entities that result from a reorganization into another jurisdiction or a change in the type of business organization.